emuise/code-structProdSem/scripts/manuscript/manuscript.md

 [@coops2021].
-A suite of these lidar-derived attributes have been used as local indicators of biodiversity, including simple metrics such as canopy cover and canopy height as well as derived metrics including vertical profiles, aboveground biomass [@lefsky1999; @guo2017;
+A suite of these lidar-derived attributes have been used as local indicators of biodiversity, including simple metrics such as canopy cover and canopy height as well as derived metrics including vertical profiles, aboveground biomass, or lidar derived indices [@lefsky1999; @guo2017; @coops2016].
-@coops2016].
 Other second order derived metrics such as canopy texture, height class distribution, edges, and patch metrics have also been used to examine habitat and biodiversity at landscape scales [@bergen2009].
-Advances in satellite remote sensing processing have allowed 3D forest structure data to be imputed across wide spatial scales [@matasci2018;
-@coops2021] using data fusion approaches involving collected lidar data and optical/radar data.
+Advances in satellite remote sensing processing have now allowed 3D forest structure data to be imputed across wide spatial scales [@matasci2018; @coops2021] using data fusion approaches involving collected lidar data and optical/radar data.

 Increased forest structural complexity has been hypothesized to create additional niches, leading to increased species diversity [@bergen2009],